daulvec/VtMB---Fashionista/README.md

 Plus it only works for Skyrim so double don't use it.

 ## Creating a desktop shortcut
-Open MO2, ensure **Fashionista** is selected in the dropdown and click the "Shortcut" button.
+Open MO2, ensure **Launch** is selected in the dropdown and click the "Shortcut" button.
 From the small dropdown menu, click "Desktop".

 ![Desktop Shortcut Creation](img/DesktopShortcut00.png)

 # Mod Setup

-TO DO

-I need to write out a full way of launching the game and give some advice on the various launch options and if there are any gameplay changes people need to be aware of.
+There are a couple Mods that you can enable or disable in the the mod panel

+I have a Clan UI section where you can enable a custom UI for a specific Clan, not all clans have one but its a nice touch if you plan on playing a supported clan.

+I have an ENB section for the best of the ENB's I found, select only one ENB and enable all the mods in that category, I personally do not use one so I have no suggestions on what if any you should use.

 # Updating Fashionista
 When an update is released, please always check the [changelog](changelog.md) first.
 Backup your saves before you commit to any updates, Wabbajack doesn't usually touch save files, it does has the ability to delete them if it wanted to.